-On one side we have an expert fighter that was a Silver medallist at the Beijing 1990 Olympic Games that now has retired and has no way of making a living.
-On the other hand a troubled young man that has a lot of anger and can’t control his fury when the time comes.
-This two opposite (and not so different after all) places of society will have to struggle through their own minds to be able to stand up once again.
+On one side we have an expert fighter that was a Silver medallist at the Beijing 1990 Olympic Games.
+He is now retired and has no way of making a living.
+On the other hand, a troubled young man that has a lot of anger and can’t control his fury when the time comes.
+This two opposites (and not so different after all) places of society will have to struggle through their own minds to be able to stand up once again.

-The movie is slow unlike what you may think from the title, although it has some action moments since, well…it’s a movie about fights after all, you won’t get loads of action from it.
+The movie is slow unlike what you may think from the title.
+Although it has some action moments since, well…it’s a movie about fights after all, you won’t get loads of action from it.
 What you are going to get is a view into someone else’s life, so well portrayed that you will almost feel as sick, happy or sad as the characters.
 Life isn’t fair, we all know that, and this movie will make us feel it almost every single minute.